 The flags of the world hanging above the reception desk is a welcoming touch at a hostel that takes great pleasure in organising regular events for its guests.
 You can help yourself to free tea and coffee in the dining room, while for something a little stronger, turn up at 7pm for a complimentary happy hour cocktail.
 You’ll find the hostel a mere two-minute walk from Nice’s central train station.

-Open House Hostel has a strict under-40 policy and is ideal for meeting like-minded people.
+Open House is one of the most popular hostels in Nice, thanks to its central location.
+Choose between four- or six-bed dorms, with female-only and private room options available.
+Bed linen, luggage storage and tea and coffee are all included in the price.
 Wander the nearby Promenade du Paillon with snacks from Marché aux Fleurs, Nice’s daily food market.
 This hostel is right around the corner from Place Massena, a great place to pick up cheap late-night snacks.

-With its baby blue dormitories and gingham chairs, Hostel Ozz is probably the most stylish choice for budget accommodation in Nice.
+With its baby-blue dormitories and gingham chairs, Hostel Ozz is probably one of the most stylish choice for budget accommodation in Nice.
 The communal spaces are sleek and chic, with high stools and retro tables.
-However, it’s one of the furthest hostels from the beachfront (the Promenade is about a 15-minute walk) but it’s right by the train station – ideal for when you’re lugging heavy rucksacks.
+However, it’s one of the furthest hostels from the beachfront (the prom is about a 15-minute walk) but it’s right by the train station – ideal for when you’re lugging heavy rucksacks.

-Although it’s not technically a hostel, the Ajoupa Apparthotel gets a mention because it’s such good value and ideal if you’re travelling with kids or just want to eat cheaply every evening.
-What’s more, the location is at the heart of downtown Nice, close to Massena square, which couldn’t be more central.
-A great budget-friendly base to explore the town.
+Although not technically a hostel, the Ajoupa gets a mention because it’s such good value and ideal if you’re travelling with kids or just want to eat cheaply every evening.
+Rooms range from studios to two-bedroom apartments sleeping six, decorated in a contemporary Scandinavian style.
+The location, at the heart of downtown Nice, close to Place Massena, couldn’t be more central.